Introduction to Whole Transcriptome Sequencing

 Whole Transcriptome Sequencing allows characterization of all types of RNA transcripts (coding and non-coding RNAs) of a particular organism, irrespective of whether or not they are polyadenylated.
 Whole transcriptome sequencing is advocated for both differential expression analysis as well as discovery work.

-Novogene’s Whole Transcriptome Sequencing service equips the researcher with cutting-edge NGS solutions that provide in-depth bioinformatic analysis on all transcripts including mRNAs and non-coding RNAs.
-This competitive approach investigates and explores potential transcriptional and regulatory network mechanisms, while providing key insights into interaction and intersection functionality from a comprehensive transcriptomic perspective.
+Novogene’s Whole Transcriptome Sequencing service equips the researchers with cutting-edge NGS solutions that provide in-depth bioinformatic analyses of all RNA transcripts including mRNA and non-coding RNA (lncRNA, sRNA, and circRNA).
+By using this paired-end sequencing approach, we can precisely quantify gene and transcript levels, identify splice variants and novel characteristics of the transcriptome.
+This competitive approach investigates and explores potential transcriptional and regulatory network mechanisms while providing key insights into the interaction functionalities from a comprehensive transcriptomic perspective.

-- miRNA sponge and target regulatory elements
+- Exploring miRNA sponge and target regulatory elements

 |Library Type||Sample Type||Amount||RNA Integrity Number

-|lncRNA Library & small RNA Library||Total RNA||≥ 5 μg||Animal ≥ 7.5, Plant ≥ 7, with smooth baseline||OD260/280 = 1.8-2.2;
+|lncRNA Library & small RNA Library||Total RNA||≥ 3 μg||Animal ≥ 7.5, Plant ≥ 7, with smooth baseline||OD260/280 = 1.8-2.2;

 OD260/230 ≥ 1.8;

-|Recommended Sequencing Depth||≥ 40 million read pair per sample (lncRNA library);
+|Recommended Data Amount||≥ 40 million read pairs per sample (lncRNA library);

-≥ 20 million read pair per sample (small RNA library);
+10-20 million reads per sample (small RNA library);